Hoyasumii/bee-movie/README.md

 The pea?

-It goes under the mattresses
+It goes under the mattresses.